Sejunti/Parrondos_paradox_in_epidemics/README.md

     - Function `get_trajectory(beta,mu,As,periods,durations,z0)` simulates the linear SIS model on switching networks.
 The inputs are:
         - "$\beta$": infection rate,
         - "$\mu$": recovery rate,
-        -"$\textbf{As}$": list of all adjacency matrices,
+        - "$\textbf{As}$": list of all adjacency matrices,
-        -"periods": period of the system,
+        - "periods": period of the system,
-        -"durations": list of the time interval,
+        - "durations": list of the time interval,
-        -"$z0$": initial condition
+        - "$z0$": initial condition
     - The function gives state of the system at each time step of linear SIS model as output.
     - Function 'get_trajectory_2(beta, mu, As, periods, durations, z0)' simulates the nonlinear SIS model on switching networks which takes same input as function `get_trajectory(beta,mu,As,periods,durations,z0)' and the output of the function is the state of the system at each time step of nonlinear SIS model.
     - Function  'fraction_of_infected_individual(number_of_simulations,p,A1,A2,beta, mu,T,states)' is used to find the fraction of infected individual at each community for agent-based simulation of SIS model simulation on switching networks.
 The input functions are: